 Essential fatty acids play a role in nearly every metabolic function in the body.
-One of the most important functions of essential fatty acids is in acting as a parent molecule for a class of hormone like molecules called eicosanoids.
+One of the most important functions of essential fatty acids is in acting as a parent molecule for a class of hormone-like molecules called eicosanoids.

 Eicosanoids are among the potent regulators of cellular function, and they are produced by almost every cell in the body.

-Eicosanoids exert a wide ranging and profound effect on your health.
+Eicosanoids exert a wide-ranging and profound effect on your health.
 Among other effects, they regulate blood pressure, lung function, and blood clotting mechanisms.

 At any given time, the type of eicosanoids that are dominant within the body depends on the types of essential fatty acids being eaten.

-In general, since ω-3 fatty acids have an anti-inflammatory effect on the body, eating more ω-3 rich foods results in a higher production and assimilation of anti-inflammatory eicosanoids.
+In general, since ω-3 fatty acids have an anti-inflammatory effect on the body, eating more ω-3 rich foods results in higher production and assimilation of anti-inflammatory eicosanoids.

 As mentioned, in the last 100 years, the amount of ω-3 polyunsaturated fats in the Western diet has declined, while the consumption of ω-6 fatty acids has increased due to a rise in the use of vegetable oils.

-The ratio of omega-6 to Omega 3 fatty acid consumption in the United States has changed from a desirable 1:1 to more than 10:1.
+The ratio of omega-6 to omega 3 fatty acid consumption in the United States has changed from a desirable 1:1 to more than 10:1.

-These changes have resulted in an emphasis on omega-6 fatty acid accumulation in our cellular structures, which in turn leads to an overproduction of pro-inflammatory eicosanoids.
+These changes have resulted in an emphasis on the omega-6 fatty acid accumulation in our cellular structures, which in turn leads to an overproduction of pro-inflammatory eicosanoids.